Gateway Commercial Finance

 Separating your business from your personal credit is simple.
 If you follow these easy steps, you’ll be on your way to building exceptional business credit.

 1) Incorporate the business.
-The first step to building business credit is to create the business as its own entity.
+The first step to building business credit is to create the business as its entity.
 You can do this by filing for C-Corp, S-Corp, or LLC incorporation.
 LLC stands for Limited Liability Company and is a popular choice for many business owners because of its simplicity.
-It allows you to keep the business’s finances and credit separate from your personal finances, while still filing your personal and business income taxes together.
+It allows you to keep the business’s finances and credit separate from your personal finances while still filing your personal and business income taxes together.

 3) Open bank accounts under the new EIN.
 If you have a legally recognized business entity, you should keep that entity’s assets separate from your personal accounts.
 Open a checking account and savings account.
 The savings account will come in handy as collateral when you apply for loans or lines of credit.

 4) Apply for vendor financing.
 This is an easy way to build quick credit.
-Most vendors have some kind of financing program to facilitate larger purchases and many don’t have strict requirements.
+Most vendors have some kind of financing program to facilitate larger purchases, and many don’t have strict requirements.

 5) Apply for a loan or line of credit.
 Ask the bank where you opened your accounts to establish a line of credit.
 If they need collateral, you should be able to use your business savings account.
 Again, don’t use personal assets because they then become exposed to creditors.

 6) Pay on time and don’t take on too much.
-The most important step in building credit is to be a good borrower.
+The most critical step in building credit is to be a good borrower.
 That means paying on time and keeping your balances low.
 Don’t use all of the credit that is extended to you.
 A good rule of thumb is to keep balances on things like credit cards and lines of credit at 50 percent or less of available credit.